 Grading Policy: 10% attendance and class participation, 30% homework, 30% midterm, and 30% final exam.
+Attendance to the live stream Zoom meeting is mandatory and worth 10%.
+Absences can be excused if the excuse notes are emailed to me ahead of time.
 To encourage student participation, a student will obtain one point if he/she answers one question correctly in class.
 One point is equal to 0.1 actual extra points that will be added to the student's final overall grade.
-A roll sheet will be circulated during each class.